thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 _Table: Order for splitting and merging_

-With this mechanism the Protocol can scale up and down depending on saturation.
+With this mechanism the Protocol can scale up and down depending on saturation, with the correct amount of Validators and Validator Sets at all times.

 <img align="center" src="https://github.com/thorchain/Resources/blob/master/Whitepapers/Yggdrasil-Protocol/images/figure3.png" width="500" height="412" />